tharun15/CKA/ckaexam2025/task4-ingress/README.md

 ## Note
 The execute.sh script will install the Nginx Ingress Controller in your cluster.
 If you already have an Ingress controller installed, you might need to adjust the Ingress resource configuration to match your existing controller.

+### Understanding TLS Termination in Ingress

+In this task, we're using the Ingress Controller to handle TLS termination, which is a common pattern in Kubernetes:

+1. **Client → Ingress**: HTTPS connection (port 443) with TLS encryption
+2. **Ingress → Service → Pod**: HTTP connection (port 80) inside the cluster

+This approach has several advantages:
+- The backend service and pods don't need to handle TLS, simplifying their configuration
+- TLS certificates are managed in one place (at the Ingress level)
+- The internal traffic in the cluster remains unencrypted, reducing CPU overhead
+- Certificate renewal and management happens at the Ingress layer without needing to update application pods